-How these entrepreneurs deal with stress
+How these innovators deal with stress

 By continuing to use this site, you are agreeing to the new Privacy Policy and Terms of Service.

-ClassPass is an app that allows users to book fitness classes at different studios in cities around the world.
+"Dance is a creative outlet for me," says Kadakia, whose ClassPass app allows users to book fitness classes at different studios in cities around the world.

-"Dance is a creative outlet for me," founder Payal Kadakia told CNNMoney.

-"I remember even early on, my team always knew when I wasn't dancing, because I would become less creative.
-And they would ask me, 'Are you dancing right now?'
-Because something would get lost in me when I wasn't performing because it was my outlet, and more importantly it was my inspiration for everything that we were doing."
+"I remember even early on, my team always knew when I wasn't dancing, because I would become less creative," Kadakia says.
+"Something would get lost in me when I wasn't performing because it was my outlet, and more importantly it was my inspiration for everything that we were doing."